root-project/web/manual/python/index.md

 ## User interface

-Besides being the entry point to all ROOT functionality, the `ROOT` module also provides an interface to configure PyROOT and to manipulate PyROOT objects at a lower level.
+Besides being the entry point to all ROOT functionality, the `ROOT` module also provides an interface to configure the Python package and manipulate ROOT objects in Python at a lower level.

 ### Configuration options

-After importing the ROOT module, you can access the PyROOT configuration object as `ROOT.PyConfig`.
-This object has a set of properties that you can modify to steer the behaviour of PyROOT.
+After importing the ROOT module in Python, you can access the configuration object as `ROOT.PyConfig`.
+This object has a set of properties that you can modify to steer the behaviour of the Python interface.
 For the configuration to be taken into account, it needs to be applied right after the `ROOT` module is imported.

 _**Example**_